Starting Your Hockey Year Off Right!

 Ah, gotta love those kinds of guys…

 Okay, now I hope you noticed my young goalie friend making a mistake and missing the balls one time in the middle of that video.
 But, more importantly, I hope you noticed his reaction.
-Just take a look again at the photo above for a hint at what I’m getting at.
+Just take a look again at the photo below for a hint at what I’m getting at.

 Sure, I’ll bet he was a little bit embarrassed to muff the drill.
 But, did you also notice he was laughing at himself?